William A. Jeffrey

-William A. Jeffrey is the CEO of SRI International, a position he has held since September 2014.
-He is an astronomer and astrophysicist by education.
+William A. Jeffrey is an American astronomer and astrophysicist.
+He was the CEO of SRI International from 2014 to 2021 and the 13th director of the National Institute of Standards and Technology from 2005 to 2007.

 Education

 He earned a bachelor of science in physics from the Massachusetts Institute of Technology and a Ph.D. in astronomy from Harvard University.

 Early career

 Jeffrey was the deputy director for the Advanced Technology Office and chief scientist for the Tactical Technology Office with the Defense Advanced Research Projects Agency (DARPA).

 He was involved in federal science and technology programs from 1988 to 2008.
 He served as senior director for homeland and national security and the assistant director for space and aeronautics at the Office of Science and Technology Policy (OSTP) within the Executive Office of the President.
 At OSTP he was instrumental in guiding the creation and development of the science and technology aspects of the newly created Department of Homeland Security especially as they relate to weapons of mass destruction countermeasures.

 He also served as the assistant deputy for technology at the Defense Airborne Reconnaissance Office, where he supervised sensor development for the RQ-1 Predator and RQ-4 Global Hawk Unmanned Aerial Vehicles (UAVs) and the development of common standards that allow for cross-service and cross-agency transfer of imagery and intelligence products.
 He also spent several years working at the Institute for Defense Analyses performing technical analyses in support of the Department of Defense.